-This book is an introduction to the ATARI XL range of computers and their facilities.
+This book is an introduction to the ATARI 130XE computer and its predecessors (Atari 400, 800 and the XL range).
 It takes you from the first steps in BASIC programming, pointing out the pitfalls and explaining how to make the most of the features of ATARI BASIC, through to a detailed understanding of how to write good, structured programs, with many illustrative examples along the way.